Particular/docs.particular.net/Content/ServiceMatrix/getting-started-with-nservicebus-using-servicematrix-2.0-publish-subscribe.md

 1. Invokes the `HandleImplementation` partial method passing in the received `SubmitOrder` message.
 2. Creates a new `OrderAccepted` event.
 3. Invokes the `ConfigureOrderAccepted` partial method passing in both the `SubmitOrder` and `OrderAccepted`.
-4. Finally publishes the `OrderAccepted` event on the bus.
+4. Finally publishes the `OrderAccepted` event using a reference to the bus.

 ### Subscriber Code
 In the `OrderAcceptedProcessor` drop-down menu select `Open Code` and you should see the following.